 A multi-currency account allows businesses to manage USD and EUR in one account, simplifying international B2B payments.
 For example, a US-based company with European clients can receive EUR payments directly into their account.
 They can use the EUR balance to pay European suppliers, reducing the need for constant currency conversions.

 Moreover, accounts like Bancoli’s Global Business Account offer even greater flexibility.
-In addition to USD and EUR, this multi-currency account includes currency accounts for GBP, MXN, CAD, AUD, HKD, SGD, PLN, and CNY.
+In addition to USD and EUR, this multi-currency account includes currency accounts for GBP, MXN, CAD, AUD, HKD, SGD, NZD, PLN, and CNY.
 With the ability to send payouts in 50+ currencies across 200+ countries, businesses can streamline their international transactions significantly.

 A world map with country flags of United States, United Kingdom, European Union, Hong Kong, and Singapore on top of the region it corresponds to.